Hams Hall: Hams Hall Distribution Park

 The 430 acre site includes road (M42) and rail access (through the Hams Hall Rail Freight Terminal).

-In 2011 the site housed clients including E.ON, Sainsbury's, BMW (engine manufacturing plant), DHL, ABB Group, Chubb, BEKO, EXEL and Wincanton.
+In 2011 the site housed clients including E.ON, Sainsbury's, BMW (engine manufacturing plant), DHL, ABB, Chubb, Beko, Exel and Wincanton.

 Hams Hall Rail Freight Terminal

 The Hams Hall Channel Tunnel Freight Terminal was opened 11 July 1997 by the then deputy prime minister John Prescott.
 As of 2010 the site was one of the main international intermodal terminals in the UK.

 The site was originally operated by Parsec Europe Ltd.; in 2002 Associated British Ports acquired the site lease.

 The 11 acre terminal is sited on the southern edge of Hams Hall business park; since 2004 it has had customs clearance to handle international traffic via the Channel Tunnel; the site has storage for 6,000 TEU, and rail access is cleared to W10 vehicle gauge.
 There are also regular daily flows from Felixstowe.
 The area around Nuneaton and the Midlands has been referred to as the "Golden Triangle of Logistics".
 Hams Hall Rail Freight Terminal is in this Golden Triangle and one of the busiest intermodal terminals.